Release of Draft 2018 Australian Airspace Policy Statement

 Phone (02) 6274 7611

-Following consideration of comments received, a final AAPS will be prepared for the Minister’s consideration with a view to the next AAPS taking effect before the end of July 2018.
+Following consideration of comments received, a final AAPS will be prepared for the Minister’s consideration.
 The new AAPS would then be made available on this web page and the Federal Register of Legislation website.

 Your submission, including any personal information supplied, is being collected by the department for the purpose of reviewing and providing comment on the draft Australian Airspace Policy Statement 2018, in accordance with the Privacy Act 1988 (the Privacy Act) and as authorised under section 9 of the Airspace Act 2007.